Getting critical information quickly

 Building a website

-We redesigned the BNF Publications website to bring it in line with the new brand and better promote their books and digital offering (namely the mobile app and data API).
+The goal of the BNF Publications website redesign was to bring it in line with the new brand and promote the organization's books and digital offering (namely the mobile app and data API).
 I designed the website, and built it in WordPress, coding both the front- and back-end.
 The CMS provided the editorial team with reliable means of publishing corrections and soliciting consultations.